 What happens during change is that it forces people out of their comfort zone and completely disrupts expectations of the future.
 It quickly breaks down their sense of control and they become fearful of what will happen.
 It makes them uneasy.
 But it also forces people to live in the moment and to stretch their imagination concerning all the possibilities for growth during this time.
 If left unchecked, change can have a severe impact on overall performance and will too often compromise quality and productivity.
 But change can also be a good thing with the right perspective.

 Just because the way you normally conduct business and interact with your team has greatly changed, that doesn’t mean that job performance or results have to be hindered.
-Here are some suggestions for leaders to consider as we continue to navigate these unprecedented times.
+Here are some suggestions for leaders to consider as we continue to navigate these unprecedented times and the new normal in leadership.

 Personal One-On-One Time